 Charlie’s eyes gleamed with understanding.
 “Sure,” he said in an equally light tone.
 He clapped Nick on the shoulder and squeezed.
 “That’s a good plan.”

 Shit.
-He may as well have said it aloud, after all: Then we undo the bastard.
+He might as well have said it aloud, after all: Then we undo the bastard.

 “Morrie, what the hell?”
-Nick started, stepping toward him.
-“One of the dames chase you off for getting fresh—”
+Nick chuckled, stepping toward him.
+“One of the dames chase you off for getting fresh?”

 “Nick, come now,” Moritz said urgently.
 “It’s Mia.
 Come on.
 Come on!”

 An automatic, uncontrollable surge of fury immediately blazed through Nick’s chest and up his throat.
 One of those bastards from the bar must have gotten drunk and stupidly brave and gone looking for her.
 He reached into his pocket for the blackjack he kept there.
 He’d had the handheld weapon made in France years ago mostly as a personal souvenir, but it had become a mainstay street weapon for him.

 He slipped the loop at the end of the braided black leather tether over his middle finger.
 The other end of the tether was a small, leather-covered, weighted steel ball.
 It had, over the years, bloodied many faces and claimed hundreds of teeth of men who dared try him.
 And perhaps a few lives, when he got good and going.